Barry John: South Africa, the 1970 Championship and the 1971 Grand Slam

 On 13 December 1969, Cardiff played host to the sixth touring South Africa team.
 The tour is remembered for the anti-apartheid protests that followed the team, and before the match 1,500 protesters had marched through the Welsh capital.
-John was unavailable for the encounter having fractured a rib while playing for the Barbarians against an Oxford University Past and Present eleven days earlier.
+John was unavailable for the encounter having fractured a rib while playing for the Barbarians against an Oxford University Past and Present team eleven days earlier.
 His place was taken by Beverley Davies and Cardiff lost 17–3.
 John recovered in time for the South Africa against Wales match on 24 January, and was selected alongside Edwards.
-The game was played in atrocious muddy conditions, and a last minute try from Edwards snatched a 6–6 draw Both John and Edwards had a substandard game that day, but they combined well in the last move of the game to avoid defeat.
+The game was played in atrocious muddy conditions, and a last minute try from Edwards snatched a 6–6 draw.
+Both John and Edwards had a substandard game that day, but they combined well in the last move of the game to avoid defeat.
 A week later on 31 January, John and Edwards faced the South Africans again, this time as part of the Barbarians.
 The South Africans produced their best play of the tour to come from behind to win 21–12.

-There was little rest for the two Cardiff half-backs when on 7 February 1970 they were called back into the Wales team for the first match of the 1970 Five Nations Championship, a home encounter at the Cardiff Arms Park against Scotland.
+There was little rest for the two Cardiff half-backs when on 7 February 1970, they were called back into the Wales team for the first match of the 1970 Five Nations Championship, a home encounter at Cardiff Arms Park against Scotland.
 Despite Scotland being 9–0 ahead at one point, Wales took the initiative and scored four tries without reply, winning 18–9.
-The England game was John and Edwards' fifteenth Wales international together, in an away match which recorded the largest haul of tries for the Welsh team in England since 1908.
+The England game was John and Edwards' 15th Wales international together, in an away match which recorded the largest haul of tries for the Welsh team in England since 1908.
 John scored one of the tries along with a dropped goal.
 Due to an injury to Edwards, John finished the game alongside Chico Hopkins.
-With only Ireland standing in front of a Welsh Triple Crown win, hopes were high, but Ireland, made John and Edwards look ordinary in a 0–14 defeat.
+With only Ireland standing in front of a Welsh Triple Crown win, hopes were high, but Ireland, made John and Edwards look ordinary in a 14–0 defeat.
 John was unavailable for the final game of the tournament to France, his place taken by Phil Bennett.
 Wales beat France and shared the Championship with the French.